cloud-barista/cb-tumblebug/init/README.md

 3. Unseals OpenBao using `unseal-openbao.sh`
 4. Starts all remaining services

-On subsequent restarts (`make up` or `make compose`), only the unseal step runs — no re-initialization.
+On subsequent restarts (`make up`), only the unseal step runs — no re-initialization.

 ### OpenBao Credential Paths